-With the new year upon us, we asked a dozen marketing and agency execs, hailing from companies including Sephora, Starcom, and Carat, to share what's top of mind as they finalise their 2017 plans.
+With the new year right around the corner, we asked a dozen marketing and agency execs, hailing from companies including Sephora, Starcom, and Carat, to share what's top of mind as they finalize their 2017 plans.

 Here, we've highlighted the key marketing insights and top questions marketers should ask themselves in the coming year.